dashingsoft/pyarmor/docs/reference/environments.rst

 Environment variables
 =====================

-A few :mod:`sys` attributes and environment variables may change behaviors of obfuscated scripts.
+A few environment variables are used by obfuscated scripts.

-:attr:`sys._MEIPASS`

-      Borrowed from PyInstaller_, set search path for :term:`outer key`.

-:attr:`sys._PARLANG`

-      It's used to set runtime error language.

-      If it's set, :envvar:`LANG` is ignored.

 .. envvar:: LANG